abdiaelema76/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-1A script that creates an alias.
-Name: ls

-Value: rm *
+ a script that prints hello user, where user is the current Linux user.